cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 * The AWS SDK for Python (Boto)

-The high-level library abstracts several implementation details, and is easy to use.
+The high-level library abstracts several implementation details and is easy to use.
 This exercise provides separate code examples using both libraries.
 If you're a first-time Amazon SageMaker user, we recommend that you use the high-level Python library.